fauxsaurus/fauxsaur.us/src/en/blog/2019-03-02-learning-from-rwby-trailers.md

 Also, the moon in the first trailer is whole, a bit cracked in the second, and quite destroyed in the third and fourth ones.
 Though the second sphere in the fourth trailer calls this into question.
 And without more context, it's impossible to know if it is the sun, another moon, or simply a mistake.

-{% include img.html url="/img/rwby-moonslice.jpg" description="RWBY's cracked moon in the Black Trailer." %}
+{% image "/img/rwby-moonslice.jpg", "RWBY's cracked moon in the Black Trailer." %}

 ### Eras